 The home-working revolution is here to stay.
 It’s a change that has been brewing for quite some time, as technology solutions developed rapidly to free us of the things which used to keep us tied in one location for work.
+Many are finding they are happy working from home now than ever before.

-Things like cloud-computing, powerful laptops, and high-speed Wi-Fi connections have all played their part in truly making it possible to do a lot of jobs from anywhere in the world.
+Things like cloud computing, powerful laptops, and high-speed Wi-Fi connections have all played their part in truly making it possible to do a lot of jobs from anywhere in the world.

 — Ryan Biddulph (@RyanBiddulph) August 13, 2020